openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 This specification enables interoperable implementations of the following flows:

-* Issuance using OpenID4VCI for IETF SD-JWT VC and ISO mdocs
+* Issuance of Credentials using OpenID for Verifiable Credential Issuance
+* Presentation of Credentials using OpenID for Verifiable Presentations with redirects
-* Presentation using OpenID4VP via redirects or the W3C Digital Credentials API for IETF SD-JWT VC and ISO mdocs
+* Presentation of Credentials using OpenID for Verifiable Presentations with the W3C Digital Credentials API
-* OpenID4VC Credential Format Profiles

-Implementations of this specification do not have to implement all of the flows listed above, but they MUST be compliant to all of the requirements for a particular flow they chose to implement.
+Implementations of this specification do not have to implement all the flows listed above, but they MUST be compliant to all the requirements for a flow they choose to implement, as well as the requirements in the non-flow specific sections.

+For each flow, at least one of the Credential profiles defined in (#vc-profiles) MUST be supported:

+* IETF SD-JWT VC
+* ISO mdocs

-A parameter that is listed as optional to be implemented in a specification that is being profiled (i.e., OpenID4VCI, OpenID4VP, W3C Digital Credentials API, IETF SD-JWT VC, and ISO mdoc) remains optional unless it is stated otherwise in this specification.
+A parameter listed as optional to be implemented in a specification that is being profiled (e.g., OpenID4VCI, OpenID4VP, W3C Digital Credentials API, IETF SD-JWT VC, and ISO mdoc) remains optional unless stated otherwise in this specification.

 The Profile of OpenID4VCI defines Wallet Attestation and Key Attestation.